Sleep Disorders

 The only preventive measure relates to the strong connection between cigarette smoking and small cell lung carcinoma; abstinence from smoking cigarettes may help prevent small cell lung carcinoma.

 Differential diagnosis in a patient with a suspected paraneoplastic disorder varies, depending on whether cancer is a known diagnosis.
-Among patients with neurologic dysfunction and a known cancer diagnosis, the level of suspicion for a paraneoplastic disorder depends on the neurologic syndrome, tumor histology, and presence of antineuronal antibodies.
-For example, small cell lung carcinoma or Hodgkin lymphoma are much more often associated with paraneoplastic disorders than squamous cell lung carcinoma or non-Hodgkin lymphoma.
+Among patients with neurologic dysfunction and a known cancer diagnosis, the level of suspicion for a paraneoplastic disorder depends on the symptom duration, neurologic syndrome, tumor histology, and presence of antineuronal antibodies.
+For example, small-cell lung carcinoma or Hodgkin lymphoma are much more often associated with paraneoplastic disorders than squamous-cell lung carcinoma or non-Hodgkin lymphoma.
 Tumor metastases and neurotoxicity of cancer treatments are far more common than paraneoplastic disorders and should always be considered, as should metabolic derangements and CNS infection.
+New advances, such as immune checkpoint inhibitors, can also induce focal limbic or extra limbic encephalitis in patients with cancer.
+It is important to consider this a potential differential diagnosis for paraneoplastic encephalitis.
+Rarely, undetected preexisting paraneoplastic encephalitis can also be unmasked by immune checkpoint inhibitors (49).

 For patients without a previous cancer diagnosis, the level of suspicion for a paraneoplastic disorder depends on patient age, gender, risk factors (especially cigarette smoking), the neurologic syndrome, and the presence of antineuronal antibodies.
-Several syndromes should always raise the possibility of a paraneoplastic etiology, including Lambert-Eaton myasthenic syndrome, subacute cerebellar degeneration, severe sensory neuronopathy, limbic encephalopathy, and opsoclonus-myoclonus (13; 12).
-For each of these syndromes, a rather short list exists of possible associated neoplasms.
+Several syndromes should always raise the possibility of a paraneoplastic etiology, including Lambert-Eaton myasthenic syndrome, rapidly progressive cerebellar syndrome, severe sensory neuronopathy, limbic encephalopathy, and opsoclonus-myoclonus (21; 19).
+A rather short list of possible associated neoplasms exists for each of these syndromes.

-There is no clinical neurologic syndrome that is absolutely associated with neoplasia; every neurologic "paraneoplastic syndrome" can occur in patients without a tumor, with the proportion of paraneoplastic versus nonparaneoplastic etiologies varying among individual syndromes.
-With increasing recognition of patients with autoantibodies such as anti-NMDAR antibodies, anti-GABAB receptor antibodies, and antibodies against the VGKC complex, CNS paraneoplastic disorders can be viewed as a subset of autoimmune encephalitides in adults and children (16; 19; 22).
+No clinical neurologic syndrome is absolutely associated with neoplasia; every neurologic "paraneoplastic syndrome" can occur in patients without a tumor, with the proportion of paraneoplastic versus nonparaneoplastic etiologies varying among individual syndromes.
+With increasing recognition of patients with autoantibodies such as anti-NMDAR antibodies, anti-GABAB receptor antibodies, and antibodies against the VGKC complex, CNS paraneoplastic disorders can be viewed as a subset of autoimmune encephalitides in adults and children (23; 26; 29).

 Most patients with a CNS paraneoplastic syndrome have abnormal cerebrospinal fluid, including some combination of mildly elevated protein, mild mononuclear pleocytosis, elevated IgG index, or oligoclonal bands.
 Normal cerebrospinal fluid does not exclude a paraneoplastic diagnosis.
-In addition, when normal initially, one can consider repeating cerebrospinal fluid testing within a week or 2, which in some instances may finally show evidence of immunologic response intrathecally.
+In addition, when normal initially, one can consider repeating cerebrospinal fluid testing within a week or two, which in some instances may finally show evidence of immunologic response intrathecally.
+EEG can also help demonstrate epileptic or slow-wave activities.
+Extreme delta brush on EEG can be seen in anti-NMDAR encephalitis, although this is a late finding in the disease course (43).

 One must note that serum and cerebrospinal fluid have different sensitivities for the antibodies of interest, and sending out both serum and cerebrospinal fluid paraneoplastic panel or autoimmune encephalitis panel has become the standard of care.

-The tumor workup for adults should include CT or MRI scans of the chest and abdomen (37).
+The tumor workup for adults should include CT or MRI scans of the chest and abdomen (47).
 Chest CT or MRI scanning is clearly more sensitive than "plain" chest x-rays in detecting a lung neoplasm.
 Women should additionally have mammography and examination and imaging of the pelvic organs.
-Testicular ultrasound in young men may detect a small germ cell tumor or microcalcifications indicative of microscopic intratubular germ cell tumor (26).
-Exploratory laparoscopy or blind oophorectomy have enabled discovery of small ovarian teratomas in some patients with anti-NMDAR-associated encephalitis (05).
-Total-body fluorodeoxyglucose positron emission tomography (FGD-PET) with fused CT scanning of the chest and abdomen may demonstrate a neoplasm in patients with suspected paraneoplastic disorders (with or without autoantibodies) in whom other imaging studies are negative or equivocal (17; 28; 27).
+Testicular ultrasound in young men may detect a small germ cell tumor or microcalcifications indicative of microscopic intratubular germ cell tumor (34).
+Exploratory laparoscopy and blind oophorectomy have enabled discovery of small ovarian teratomas in some patients with anti-NMDAR-associated encephalitis (11).
+Total-body fluorodeoxyglucose positron emission tomography (FGD-PET) with fused CT scanning of the chest and abdomen may demonstrate a neoplasm in patients with suspected paraneoplastic disorders (with or without autoantibodies) in whom other imaging studies are negative or equivocal (24; 36; 35).
 For patients with any of the syndromes, it is not uncommon for the tumor to be found only after repeated searches.
-As paraneoplastic syndromes can precede the tumor detection by at least several years, when the initial tumor workup is negative, it should be repeated yearly for the first 5 years, though no specific guideline has been established to date.
+As paraneoplastic syndromes can precede tumor detection by at least several years, when the initial tumor workup is negative, it should be repeated yearly for the first 5 years, though no specific guideline has been established to date.

 Good but not perfect correlations exist among individual paraneoplastic syndromes, antineuronal antibody specificities, and associated tumor types (Table 2).
 The practical clinical value of antineuronal antibodies is that, when present, they greatly increase the index of suspicion for a paraneoplastic condition, and the type of antibody can help guide the search for the associated tumor.
 Antineuronal antibody assays do, however, have important practical clinical limitations: